richhx/richhx.github.io/about.md

 I graduated from Los Gatos High School in 2014 and am currently studying Computer Science at the University of California, San Diego.
 I am a student, writer, "baller", coder, and am passionate about learning and creating stuff.
-I want to make a difference in this world with my short time on Earth for the betterment of others through education and technology.
+With my short time on Earth, I want to make a difference in this world for the betterment of others through education and technology.
 But that's in the long run.
-For now, I'm studying and will be using this website to discuss my ideas and thoughts and post my ongoing projects.
-Feel free to contact me and check me out on Github and beyond.
+For now, I'm studying and will be using this website to discuss my ideas and thoughts.
+So while you're here, feel free to contact me and check me out on Github and beyond.

 `git checkout richardhuang`